Bickerstaff Brainstem Encephalitis – Rebecca’s Story

 What I couldn’t communicate at the time was the intense dreams and nightmares I’d had during the coma – it felt as though I’d been trapped in my brain for weeks on end.
 It was a relief to know what I was seeing was finally real.
 I’d had lots of dreams about the hospital I was in, and I’d also believed lots of incorrect things that had happened since being sedated.
 I had to go through a list of things that had happened that my family could tick as ‘real’ or ‘not real’.
 At one point, I had believed I was on a ship, gotten sea-sick, and then was sick in real life – the nurses couldn’t work out why I’d been unwell!
 A lot of the dreams, however, had been terrifying; this took some time to come to terms with.

-Once fully awake and weened off some of the stronger sedatives, I had been told what had happened and was very tearful – it was a relief to see my family, although I hadn’t seen them in over a month; they had been by my side every single day while I was in the coma, trying to work out with the doctors what was wrong with me.
-It had taken weeks to diagnose me, with theories first starting with a tropical disease and then progressing to meningitis.
-I’d had multiple scans, tests and lumbar punctures with nothing seemingly wrong with me, though my brain stem had lit up on the scans.
-What was causing it seemed to be unknown.
 Then, they discovered I had Campylobacter in my stomach, a common bacterium caused by contaminated food – no doubt a remnant of my Bali food poisoning.
 It was deduced that this had sparked Bickerstaff Brainstem Encephalitis (BBE) – a rare variant of Gullain-Barré syndrome (GBS).
-BBE is a rare, autoimmune disease of the peripheral and central nervous system (i.e., brainstem).
+BBE is a rare, autoimmune disease of the peripheral and central nervous system (ie, brainstem).
 It can cause blurred vision, ataxia, and changes in responsiveness.
+After this, I was transferred to the special neurology hospital.

 I was in the ICU for around 10 days after waking up and had to be carefully monitored.
 I couldn’t sit up by myself or use my hands, and I couldn’t stand up or walk; therefore, I was confined to my hospital bed.
 I had so many wires coming out of me that it was pretty challenging to get to sleep, as I worried I would dislodge something.
-Luckily, an excellent team of physios and occupational therapists s were with me from the moment I was strong enough and promised I would be on my feet again.
-I also had to work with my Ear, Nose and Throat specialist to gradually get myself back to breathing independently without my tracheostomy tube – this also meant I could finally eat and drink.
-My first drink was an Orangina, which tasted like heaven!
+Luckily, an excellent team of physios and occupational therapists were with me from the moment I was strong enough, and they promised I would be on my feet again.
+I also had to work with my Ear, Nose and Throat specialist to get myself back to breathing independently without my tracheostomy tube – this also meant I could finally eat and drink.
+My first drink was an Orangina, which tasted like heaven.

 Aftermath and recovery